morteza/bootstrap-rtl/README.md

 #### Fonts
 *Glyphicons* and *Iranian Sans* are included for icons and farsi scripts, respectively.

-## Bugs and feature requests

-To report a bug or request a feature [please open a new issue](https://github.com/morteza/bootstrap-rtl/issues).

-## Compiling CSS and JavaScript
+## Building CSS and JavaScript

 Bootstrap RTL uses [Grunt](http://gruntjs.com/) for working with the framework.
 Follow these simple steps to prepare and compile:

 1. Run `npm install` to download and prepare dependencies.
 2. Run `grunt`, and check `dist/` directory for outputs.

+## Bugs and feature requests

+To report a bug or request a new feature [please open a new issue](https://github.com/morteza/bootstrap-rtl/issues).

 ## Author